 Bethany Welborn, BCBA

 Bethany joined the Project Hope family in June 2013.
 She has been working with individuals with autism since 2003 when she began working as a line therapist with a 2-year old boy.
-Since then, she has worked as line therapist, lead therapist, coordinator, and classroom teacher at several organizations, including Mariposa School for Children with Autism, the Early Autism Project, and Gwinnett County Public Schools.
+Since then, she has worked as line therapist, senior therapist, coordinator, and classroom teacher at several organizations, including Mariposa School for Children with Autism, the Early Autism Project, and Gwinnett County Public Schools.

 Bethany enjoys working with a variety of learners on the autism spectrum.
 Her favorite part of her work is celebrating with the treatment team as clients master skills that make a meaningful difference in their lives and the lives of their families!